anodyne/nova3/docs/developing/models/base-model.md

 Nova 3 provides a base model that all of Nova's models extend from.
 This provides a consistent API for all of Nova's models to use.
 If you know how to add rank items then you know how to add a post or a wiki page.

+## Get Records

+Retrieving items from the database is easy enough to do with Eloquent's `find()` method, but sometimes you don't know the primary key, so that method is useless.
+You could create a where clause inline or even create a new model method, but the base model provides you with a method to pull back records based on simple criteria using the `getItems()` method.

+<pre>PersonalLog::getItems('title', 'My Title');</pre>

+This will find the all personal logs with the title "My Title".
+If multiple rows are returned and you just want to grab the first item, you can use the `first()` method on the `Collection`.

+<pre>PersonalLog::getItems('title', 'My Title')->first();</pre>

+You can also pass an array of conditions to `getItems()` for more advanced selection.

+<pre>PersonalLog::getItems(['title' => 'My Title', 'status' => Status::ACTIVE]);</pre>

 ## Create Records

-Adding a record to the database is as simple as calling the `add()` method and passing it an array of data where the key is the column and the value is the content you want to store.
+Adding a record to the database is as simple as calling the `create()` method and passing it an array of data where the key is the column and the value is the content you want to store.

 <pre>PersonalLog::create([
 	'title'			=> 'My Title',